C l i v e P o w s e y / D r a w / P r i n t / P a i n t

 C l i v e P o w s e y, v i s u a l a r t i s t, 1 9 7 6 - 2 0 2 4

-I was born in Ashford, Kent, U.K., 1958, and trained in drawing, painting and printmaking in Fine Arts at The Ontario College of Art, spending the fourth and final year in an off-campus program in Florence, Italy.
+I was born in Ashford, Kent, U.K., 1958, emigrated to Canada in 1969, and trained in drawing, painting and printmaking in Fine Arts at The Ontario College of Art from 1976 to 1980 spending the fourth and final year in an off-campus program in Florence, Italy.
+I lived and worked as a fine and applied visual in Toronto and regions until 2004 at which time I moved to Vancouver Island continuing to exhibit fine art and work remotely on animation projects.

-I exhibited regularly in public and commercial galleries beginning in 1981.
-Group exhibitions included International Waters (1991) with members of the Canadian Society of Painters in Watercolour, the American Watercolour Society, and The Royal Watercolour Society.
+As well as regular solo exhibitions with galleries group exhibitions included International Waters (1991) with members of the Canadian Society of Painters in Watercolour, the American Watercolour Society, and The Royal Watercolour Society.
 The show travelled to Toronto, New York and London.
 My watercolours won awards, including the D.L.
 Stevenson Award for Excellence (2009) at the CSPWC annual Open Waters exhibition, and Best Watercolour (1999) at the Toronto Outdoor Art Exhibition.

 I worked in animated film and television for large companies such as Nelvana Ltd. and Walt Disney Animation Canada and also freelance for small studios such as Chuck Gammage Animation, The Animation House, and Red Rover Studios.

-I worked sporadically as an art instructor for courses and workshops.
-I taught courses in drawing and painting at the Ontario College of Art (1988-92), and background painting and design at Max the Mutt Animation School (1999-2003) in Toronto.
-In later years I taught courses in drawing and rendering and design fundamentals in the Metal Jewelry Design Certificate Program at North Island College in Campbell River BC and various courses in painting at Lupine Studio in Courtenay BC.
+I worked occasionally as an art instructor for courses and workshops.
+I taught courses in drawing and painting in the Fine Arts Department at the Ontario College of Art (1988-92), and background painting and design at Max the Mutt Animation School (1999-2003) in Toronto.
+In later years I taught courses in drawing and rendering and design fundamentals in the Metal Jewelry Design Certificate Program at North Island College in Campbell River BC.

-I attended art college at a time when deciding to become a visual artist was a path less traveled and required an irrational passion, perversity, stupidity, recklessness and a willingness to avoid life's more favorable and lucrative outcomes, for example, becoming an art teacher.
-I nevertheless received from the art college a first, and significant, installment in the skills required to be a working visual artist.
-I was fortunate to live at a time when the results of a years-long training were still a recognized 'commodity currency' of demonstrable applicable skill, distinct from the contemporary 'fiat currency' of academic credentials that are now required.
-Attending an art college felt comfortable for my working class background and I had the good fortune to enjoy several decades as a working artist, both fine and applied.
+I attended art college at a time when deciding to become a visual artist was a path less traveled and required an irrational passion, perversity, stupidity, recklessness and a willingness to avoid life's more favorable and lucrative outcomes.
+I nevertheless received from the art college a first, and significant, installment in the skills (most particularly to be able to draw well) required to become a working visual artist.
+I was fortunate to live at a time when the results of years of training were still a valued and recognized 'commodity currency' of demonstrable skills, distinct from the contemporary 'fiat currency' of academic credentials that are now almost exclusively required.
+Attending an 'arts and craft' art college felt comfortable with my working class background and I had the good fortune to enjoy several decades as a working artist.

-At the end of a working life I've organized and edited this website accordingly, creating a few portfolios of work that I still find fairly competent and in some way representative in terms of content.
+In the 'later' part of a working life I've organized and edited this website accordingly, creating a few portfolios of work that I still find fairly competent and in some way representative in terms of content.
 I have a small press and continue to make intaglio prints some of which will be added occasionally.

 Clive Powsey, 2024